joachimbrand/Rimu.jl/docs/src/documentation.md

 ```
 where the number `N` and `Title` will be extracted automatically.

 Tests for the results and output of specific scripts should be added to `test/example.jl`.

-Examples that require MPI functionality should have `mpi` in the filename, and tests for these
-should instead be added to `test/mpi_runtests.jl`.